Low-rank matrix and tensor approximations for compression of machine-learning interatomic potentials: Results and discussion

 \subsection{Computational details}

 We applied developed methods to three systems: the Mo-Nb-Ta-W medium-entropy alloy, the molten salt LiF-NaF-KF (FLiNaK) mixture, and different polymorphs of glycine.
 The training sets were taken from Refs.~\cite{hodapp2024-ETN, rybin2024-FLiNaK, rybin2025-mol-cryst}.
 These data sets were calculated using the VASP package \cite{VASP} with the projector-augmented wave method~\cite{Kresse1999}.
 The Perdew-Burke-Ernzerhof generalized gradient approximation (PBE)~\cite{Perdew1996} was used as the exchange–correlation functional, and the DFT-D3 method~\cite{Grimme2010} was utilized to account for the dispersion forces in the case of FLiNaK and glycine modeling.
 A brief description of the calculation parameters is given in Tabel~\ref{tab:dataset_generation} and details might be found in the aforementioned works.
+We also note that for the Mo-Nb-Ta-W system we have a validation set of 546 configurations.

-We trained an ensemble of five MTPs of each type: base, MF, R-MF, MFRA, and TF.
+We trained an ensemble of five MTPs of each type, namely, base, MF, R-MF, MFRA, and TF to investigate Mo-Nb-Ta-W and FLiNaK, and we trained ensembles of 10 MTPs for the glycine system.
 We fixed the rank $r$ for the calculations with MF, R-MF, and TF.
 For all calculations with MFRA, we took $s=80$ and $r_{min}=\Delta r$ and increased the rank of the potential until we reached a predetermined $r=r_{max}$.
 We continued further calculations with this rank.
-We took $R_{\rm cut}=5$ \AA ~and $N_b = 8$ for all MTPs.
+Practical recommendations for the choice of the hyperparameters of MFRA are given in the supplementary material.
+We took $N_b = 8$ for all MTPs.
 The rest of details on choosing the optimal ranks are given in the next subsection.

+For the Mo-Nb-Ta-W system we also trained ensembles of five ETN potentials and compared the dependence of validation errors in predicting energy and forces on the number of parameters for ETN and compressed MTPs.
+For the FLiNaK system we fitted the base ACE and its compressed version and demonstrated that the matrix factorization can be applied to compression of the radial parameters of ACE.
+We took ACE with $N_k=9$, $N_{\rm rad}^{\rm max}=3$, and $L=2$.
+All the potentials mentioned in this study were fitted with $R_{\rm cut}=5$ \AA.

 We used the weights $w_e=1$ eV$^{-2}$, $w_f=0.01$ (eV/\AA)$^{-2}$, and $w_s=0$ eV$^{-2}$ for the fitting on the Mo-Nb-Ta-W and FLiNaK training sets, in the case of glycine we also took into account stresses with $w_s=0.001$ eV$^{-2}$, since in the latter case we had to perform structural relaxation as demonstrated below.
+We utilized the BFGS algorithm for fitting of all the models, the number of BFGS steps was 2000.